 Mount Martha and The Pillars

 The white sands of Mount Martha mark the beginning of the Mornington Peninsula beaches.
 Lined with multi-coloured bathing boxes (and price tags that would make you wince) take a stroll along the calm, protected shores under the backdrop of Martha Cliff.
 At two kilometres in length, this is one of the longer beaches in the ‘ninch – divided into two halves by Balcombe Creek mouth.
 On colder days, the beach is just as marvellous to enjoy from the car thanks to the stunning views out over the water, and a drive that is reminiscent of the Great Pacific Drive’s twists and turns.
-If you have time up your sleeve, the nearby Pillars are also worth a visit.
-This little pocket of the bay has the look and feel of a tiny Italian beach with its secluded clifftop rocks that also make for a great launch pad for those after an exhilarating jump with their swim.
+The Pillars of Mount Martha have become an Instagram hotspot over the years; reminiscent of a tiny Italian beach with clifftop rocks jutting out over the bay.
+Unfortunately clifftop erosion has made it unsafe to venture down to the cliffs and warning signs have since been erected.
+Play it safe and visit the Pillars via boat to soak up those Italian beach vibes from the water.

 Point King, Portsea